Authored by the expert who managed and guided the team behind the Laos Property Pack

 Which areas are truly high-end in Laos right now?

-The truly high-end neighborhoods in Laos right now are Sisattanak in Vientiane (the diplomatic and expat district), the best central pockets of Chanthabouly (near the Mekong riverfront and major landmarks), and select heritage properties in Luang Prabang for those willing to navigate more complex legal structures.
+The truly high-end residential areas in Laos right now are Sisattanak in Vientiane (the diplomatic and expat quarter with the best-managed buildings), the premium central pockets of Chanthabouly along the Mekong riverfront, and parts of Luang Prabang's old town, though Luang Prabang carries additional complexity due to UNESCO heritage constraints and land/lease issues.

 How much does it really cost to buy, beyond the price, in Laos in 2026?